fangohr/reproducibility-repository-example/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```

-To be able to execute the notebooks (to recreate `figure1.pdf`), one also needs to install
+To re-create the [`figure.pdf`](figure1.pdf) file, one needs to run the notebook interactively
-the Jupyter notebook (for example `pip install notebook==7.0.2`).
-Run the notebook interactively
 using `jupyter-notebook figure1.ipynb`, or execute as a script using
 `jupyter-nbconvert --to html --execute figure1.ipynb`.

-Alternatively, explore the notebook using the cloud-hosted mentioned above.
+Alternatively, explore the notebook using the cloud-hosted Binder option mentioned above.

 ## Data source and license